-In my opinion the most important thing if you feel any kind of stress during kiting is to ask yourself what acts behind.
-Most probably you’ll find the reason for your stress in yourself!
+In my opinion the most important thing if you feel any kind of stress or pressure during kiting is to get aware of it – and to ask yourself what acts behind.
+Because most probably you’ll find the reason for your stress in yourself!

 What I can do is tell you the tricks I found out for myself as well as strategies from which I know that other people use them successfully.

 How to minimize stress in kitesurfing